fanf2/draft-dnsop-sha-ll-not/draft.md

     with each other, but they need to have the same total length.

 # Hardening RRSIG records {#harden}

+To perform a collision attack against DNSSEC, the attacker needs to know the RRSIG RDATA fields that the zone owner will use when signing the attacker's innoccuous records.

+The RRSIG RDATA fields are specified in [@!RFC4034] section 3.1.
+They are:

+  * Type covered: same as the TYPE of the innoccuous RRset.

+  * Algorithm: same as the algorithm of the zone's DNSKEY records, which for a vulnerable zone will be 5 or 7.

+  * Labels: derived from the NAME of the innoccuous RRset.

+  * Original TTL: same as the TTL of the innoccuous RRset.

+  * Signature expiration: a time set by the signer.

+  * Signature inception: a time set by the signer.

+  * Key tag: obtained from one of the zone's DNSKEY records.

+  * Signer's name: the name of the zone's DNSKEY records.

+We can see that all of these fields are known to the attacker, apart from the inception and expiration times.

+## Predicting inception and expiration times

+There are a number of common ways for DNSSEC signers to set signature inception and expiration times:

+  * The times are known offsets from the moment a DNS update is processed.

+  * The update time is rounded to a multiple of (for example) 24 hours and the signature times are known offsets from that.

+  * The zone is signed on a known schedule and the times are derived from that schedule.

+So in many cases an attacker can predict all the RRSIG RDATA fields with little difficulty.

+## Unpredictable X.509 certificates

+(A brief diversion to provide some rationale for the next sub-section.)

+In 2008 a chosen-prefix collision attack against MD5 was used to obtain an illegitimate CA certificate signed by a commercial CA [ROGUE-CA].
+A key part of this attack was to predict the serial number and validity period assigned by the commercial CA to the innocuous certificate so that its MD5 hash would collide with the malicious rogue CA certificate.

+Following this attack, certificate authorities started using random serial numbers instead of sequential numbers.
+In 2016 the CA/Browser forum baseline requirements were amended to increase the amount of randomness required from 20 bits to 64 bits [CABforum2016].
+This extra hardening was in addition to deprecating SHA-1 [CABforum2014].

+## Less predictable RRSIG records

+In addition to deprecating SHA-1 ((#deprecate)), DNSSEC signers can provide extra protection against possible collision attacks by adding entropy to make RRSIG inception and expiration times less predictable.

+The inception time SHOULD include at least 12 bits of output from a CSPRNG.
+(2^12 seconds is slightly more than an hour.)
+For example, set the inception time to the signing time minus an hour minus the entropy.

+The expiration time SHOULD include output from a CSPRNG equivalent to about 25% of the nominal validity period.
+For instance, 19 bits if the validity period is 1 month, or 17 bits if the validity period is 1 week.
+For example, set the expiration time to the signing time plus 75% of the validity period plus the entropy.

 # Collision attacks and other DNS record types {#attack}